stuartellis/sve-personal-website/content/articles/task-runner.md

 The built-in [template functions](https://taskfile.dev/usage/#gos-template-engine) provide a range of features in your tasks.
 These functions include reading environment variables, calculating file checksums and formatting string inputs.
 These enable you to get consistent inputs for your tasks across different platforms.
 When needed, you can define [operating system specific files](https://taskfile.dev/usage/#os-specific-taskfileions), so that Task uses the specific implementation for the current platform.

-Task includes two other important features: [conditional execution](https://taskfile.dev/usage/#prevent-unnecessary-work) and [running tasks on file changes](https://taskfile.dev/usage/#watch-tasks).
-These are designed to be usable with any type of software development.
+Task includes two other important features: [conditional execution of tasks](https://taskfile.dev/usage/#prevent-unnecessary-work) and [running tasks on file changes](https://taskfile.dev/usage/#watch-tasks).
+These features are designed to be usable with any type of software development.

 You do not need to set up or configure Task, because it only requires a copy of the executable, and has no configuration files apart from the files that contain the tasks.
 Here is an example of a _Taskfile.yml_: